-Diana Shipping Inc. - A Seaworthy Vessel For The Coronavirus Pandemic
+Diana Shipping Inc.: A Seaworthy Vessel For The Coronavirus Pandemic

 To survive, these companies do not need government largesse (which is unlikely to be extended, anyways) or other immediate sources of liquidity in the cash-strapped capital markets.

-They can rely on their own resources, and can weather extremely adverse circumstances for a long time.
+They can rely on their own resources and can weather extremely adverse circumstances for a long time.

 The companies' underlying business will survive.
 Whether or not their share prices will blossom in the short term is a different matter.
 At the moment, these shares are very, very cheap.
 For the next few months, share prices may well remain depressed.